Eric Morris (American football): College career

-Professional career
+Professional playing career

 Morris was signed by the Saskatchewan Roughriders as a street free agent in 2009.
 He was released in 2010.

+Coaching career

-Early coaching career
+Early career

-In 2010, Morris accepted a position as a graduate assistant for the Houston Cougars, a position at which he remained for two years.
+In 2010, Morris accepted a position as a graduate assistant for the Houston Cougars—a position at which he remained for two years.
 In 2011, Morris accepted the position of wide receivers coach at Washington State under his former college coach Mike Leach.
 Following the conclusion of the 2012 season, Morris accepted the position of co-offensive coordinator and receivers coach at his alma mater Texas Tech under head coach Kliff Kingsbury.

 Texas Tech

 Morris was promoted to full offensive coordinator following the departure of Sonny Cumbie in 2014.

 Morris led an offense in 2015 that was ranked 2nd in the country in both total yardage and scoring.
 The offense was led by Sophomore QB Patrick Mahomes who threw for 4,683 yards and 36 TDs and by RB DeAndré Washington who rushed for 1,492 yards and 16 TDs, Washington being the first 1,000-yard rusher at Texas Tech in more than a decade.
-Morris coached 2016 NFL Draft picks Le'Raven Clark, DeAndré Washington, and Jakeem Grant.
+Morris coached 2016 NFL draft picks Le'Raven Clark, DeAndré Washington, and Jakeem Grant.